nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 [<*Back to ToC*>](#table-of-contents)

 #### About Appointment Features
->...
+> Each `Patient` holds an appointment reference for record keeping that the user is able to edit and clear.
+There is currently no support for the automatic removal of appointments which dates have passed. <br>
+Past appointments needs to either be overwritten by a new appointment or be cleared with the `apptcl` command.

 ### Add appointment feature

 The add appointment feature allows OmniHealth to manage future appointments for patients.
-Each `Patient` holds an appointment reference for record keeping that the user is able to edit and clear.

-The feature currently does not support automatic removal of appointments which dates have passed, and require a new appointment to override the old appointment or for the existing appointment to be cleared with the `apptcl` command.

 #### Implementation:
 The add appointment command mechanism is facilitated by the `AddAppointmentCommandParser` class which extends the `AddressbookParser`.